ScottVandervort/stock-app/README.md

 6. The layout isn't very responsive ( yet ).
 I'd like make it look equally nice on smaller viewports.

-7. I'd like to flesh out some more unit tests.
-Ideally I should have been writting them first ( Hello?
-Test-Driven-Development ) but I didn't so now it's time to pay the piper...

 ### 11/26/2018

 I finished fleshing out the TickerDetailsComponent so that when you view a stock you can see a whole bunch of cool information about it.
 I also added the ability to add ( TickerNewsAddComponent ) and view ( TickerNewsComponent ) news articles for a selected stock symbol.